How long will it take for me to receive my import licence?

 How do I ensure that my licence is processed efficiently?

-- Fill your application completely and accurately and only submit ONCE by pressing the SEND button on the website form.
+- Complete your application completely and accurately and submit it online by pressing the SEND button on the website form.
+You will receive an autoreceipt if the form is received successfully.
+Do not leave an incomplete application page open for long since it times out.

 - We can only process what we receive; and we have no control over the service provided by your prescriber.
 It is up to you to ensure they copy you in on what they send to us.
 Many of the licensing delays are caused by queries due to errors in communication from suppliers, pharmacies and prescribers.